-I am a computational social scientist and an assistant professor in the University of Colorado Boulder‘s Department Information Science.
+I am a computational social scientist and an assistant professor at the University of Colorado Boulder‘s Department of Information Science.
 I use computational methods to identify, analyze, and theorize the structural and temporal patterns of large-scale social interaction.
-This work is motivated by my belief that social life rarely unfolds at a steady state; bursts, sequences, and other dynamics play crucial roles in structuring the social world around us.
-My research uses large datasets from socio-technical information systems such as Wikipedia revision histories, online game user behavior logs, and social media data streams to understand the intersection of temporal dynamics and large-scale social behavior.
+This work is motivated by my belief that social life rarely unfolds at a steady-state; bursts, sequences, and other dynamics play crucial roles in structuring the social world around us.
+My research uses large datasets from socio-technical information systems such as Wikipedia revision histories, online game user behavior logs, social media data streams, and the emerging data ecologies surrounding legal cannabis to understand the intersection of temporal dynamics and large-scale social behavior.

 I currently live in Boulder, Colorado with my wife who is also an assistant professor in the Department of Information Science.
 I have previously lived in Cambridge, Massachusetts and Evanston, Illinois.

 My research on esports and community genealogies has been supported by the National Science Foundation, Oracle, and Microsoft.
 I collaborate with many organizations on research and consulting, including the Wikimedia Foundation, Leafly, and Colvin Run Networks.
 You can find me on mastodon.social

 You can contact me at email@example.com (replace the “4”s with “a”s) or onMastodon